 Principal Trainer Alan Bell was a finalist in the RNIB’s Vision Pioneer Awards 2017 in the category of “Teacher of the Year” for his work with people with low or no vision.
-And in 2018, our Personal Safety course for the Blind and Visually Impaired reached the final of The Scottish Charity Awards in the category of Pioneering Project.
+And in 2018, our Personal Safety course for the Blind and Visually Impaired won the Pioneering Project at The Scottish Charity Awards.

 People with vision impairement whom we have helped include;

 My name is Yvette.
 I am registered blind and also suffer from Asperger’s Syndrome.
 A rehab worker named Norma Baillie, who works with sight loss clients on a daily basis, put me in contact with Alan and Michael who run a personal safety / self defence class in the Barony St. John Centre in Ardrossan for people who have sight loss.